 - Scarf length & thickness can limit knot style options.

 - A scarf isn’t a necktie–keep it loose.

 - Function first–fashion second.
-Unless you’re a rock star or The Style Blogger.
+Unless you’re a rock star.
 Dan knows how to rock a scarf!

 7 Ways to Tie a Scarf